swaywm/swaylock/README.md

 	* Use `--indicator` to make the indicator always active
 	* Use `--timestr` and `--datestr` to set the date/time formats (using strftime-style formatting)
+* `--submit-on-touch` to use your touchscreen to submit a password.
+  If you can unlock your device with anything else than your password, this might come helpful to trigger PAM's authentication process.
 * `--grace <seconds>` to set a password grace period, so that the password isn't required to unlock until some number of seconds have passed.
 	* Used together with `--indicator`, the indicator is always shown,